Obscuretone/obscuretone.github.io/public/posts/en/lossy.md

 6. whether the tradeoff was acceptable
 7. whether the number was chosen because it was true or because it looked good

 The hiring market has taught candidates to produce numbers because numbers survive the skim.

-That does not make numbers fake.

-It makes them dangerous when treated as complete.
+That does not make them fake, but it does make them dangerous when treated as complete.

 A resume bullet with a large number can be evidence.
 It can also be a compression artifact optimized for attention.